How multi-planar movements completely change your workouts - and your fat loss.

 Personally, my favorite thing about DEFL is the fact that it contains so much information–it’s not just a training program, it’s really an advanced course study in fat loss and exercise.

-If you want to increase your knowledge base as I have, please take advantage of Doctor Kareem’s incredible 75% off discount and invest in what is without question most of the best resources I’ve come across.
+If you want to increase your knowledge base as I have, please take advantage of Doctor Kareem’s program and invest in what is without question most of the best resources I’ve come across.